 - review the overall feedback of the questions relating to the team’s performance

 - invite team members to suggest what they would do differently for any of the aspects discussed from the overall team feedback.
-These explanations should be as specific as possible (generalised statements are much more difficult to attach new behaviours to), and draw on successes as well as ‘failures’ or disappointments to keep balance and build on positive experiences
+These explanations should be as specific as possible (generalized statements are much more difficult to attach new behaviors to), and draw on successes as well as ‘failures’ or disappointments to keep balance and build on positive experiences

 - encourage the group to identify the strengths and weaknesses as evidenced by the feedback and their personal reflection, but remaining watchful for bias, particularly confirmation bias (where we seek information that confirms our existing view) or hindsight bias (where knowing how something turned out strongly affects how we view past experiences)

-- identify specific actions / behaviours that would produce a different / better outcome next time for the team
+- identify specific actions / behaviors that would produce a different / better outcome next time for the team

 In conducting this session, the Ten Components advocated by author, public speaker and lecturer Nancy Kline are worth considering.
 Here are some ideas to set the right tone for the event: